cidles/wordbyword/README.md

 http://media.cidles.eu/labs/wordbyword/

-If you have any questions or ideas about pyannation just write an email
+If you have any questions or ideas about WordByWord just write an email
 to:

 pbouda@cidles.eu